the-ethan-hunt/first-timers-guide/guides/kubernetes/kubernetes.md

 ## Why kubernetes ?

-As i mentioned that kubernates is a product of google which was released in July 2015 after a decade and half year effort of google who was earlier facing with its own internal Borg system which had certain drawbacks.So they thought of creating something new which can be standarized which can be used by all and the result is kubernetes.
+As i mentioned that kubernetes is a product of Google which was released in July 2015 after a decade and a half years effort of Google who was earlier facing with its own internal Borg system which had certain drawbacks.So they thought of creating something new which can be standardized and can be used by all and the result was kubernetes.

-If you are aware of [docker compose](https://docs.docker.com/compose/) then you might also be aware that docker compose can't be put into production.It is a config file which is helpful in running all containers together but suppose that if it is used into production and if any container stops working (crashes for any reason) then the whole application stops and it becomes a tedious task to restart.There were few other problems which can't be solved by docker compose  such as maintaing logs,scaling,monitoring etc
+If you are aware of [docker compose](https://docs.docker.com/compose/) then you might also be aware that docker compose can't be put into production.It is a config file which is helpful in running all containers together but suppose that if it is used in production and if any container stops working (crashes for any reason) in middle then the whole application stops and it becomes a tedious task to restart.There were few other problems which can't be solved by docker compose  such as maintaining logs,scaling,monitoring etc

 ## Need of Orchestration Engine